Panel Talk: The Impact of Photojournalism and Contemporary Fine Art Photography on Society

 UICA Members: Free, Public: $5

 The striking photographs on view as part of Transitions: New Photography from Bangladesh navigate the stories of the Bangladeshi people, landscapes, and the country’s position in the world.
-On Tue, Aug 21, join UICA and a panel of experts as we investigate the ways in which ne art and journalistic photography have contributed to Bangladesh’s shifting attitudes and social and political reform and explore photography’s role in 21st century activism both globally and nationally.
+On Tue, Aug 21, join UICA and a panel of experts as we investigate the ways in which fine art and journalistic photography have contributed to Bangladesh’s shifting attitudes and social and political reform and explore photography’s role in 21st century activism both globally and nationally.

 Transitions: New Photography from Bangladesh